gbolahan7/InventoryManagement/Readme.md

  ng serve --port 8081
 ```
 #### BACK-END
+- Have MySQL DB server installed
-- You must have mysql server running on port 3306
+- And have the mysql DB server running on port 3306
 - You must have (jdk 11 or above) and maven installed on your machine globally
 - Then `cd` to the core directory and run this command
 ```sh